How Internet Monitor works - Amazon CloudWatch

 • We use both network and higher-level protocol probes, including both inbound and outbound probing.

 AWS has active and passive probes that measure the latency (performance) at the 90th percentile and reachability (availability) from every AWS Region and from the CloudFront service to the entire internet.
-Abnormal patterns in connectivity between a service and a customer location is monitored, and then reported as alerts to the customer.
+Abnormal patterns in connectivity between a service and a customer location are monitored, and then reported as alerts to the customer.

 Round-trip time (RTT) is how long it takes for a request from the user to return a response to the user.
 When round-trip time is aggregated across end user locations, the value is weighted by the amount of your traffic that is driven by each end user location.